|

 to CIT Board of Directors

-James D. Upchurch, MD, MA, FAAFP
+James D. Upchurch, MD, FAAFP

 Dr. Upchurch, a family practice physician, is medical director for the